element-hq/element-android/docs/pull_request.md

 > Closes #1, Closes #2, etc.

 When PR will be merged, such referenced issue will be automatically closed.
 It is up to the person who has merged the PR to go to the (closed) issue(s) and to add a comment to inform in which version the issue fix will be available.
-Use the current version of develop branch.
+Use the current version of `develop` branch.

 > Closed in Element Android v1.x.y

 ### Merge conflict

 It's up to the submitter to handle merge conflict.
 Sometimes, they can be fixed directly from GitHub, sometimes this is not possible.
-The branch can be rebased on develop, or develop can be merged on the branch, it's up to the submitter to decide what is best.
+The branch can be rebased on `develop`, or the `develop` branch can be merged on the branch, it's up to the submitter to decide what is best.
+Keep in mind that Github Actions are not run in case of conflict.

 ### When and who can merge PR

 PR can be merged by the submitter, if and only if at least one approval from another developer is done.
 Approval from all people added as reviewer is also a good thing to have.
 Approval from design team may be mandatory, but is not sufficient to merge a PR.

+PR can also be merged by the reviewer, to reduce the time the PR is open.
+But only if the PR is not in draft and the change are quite small, or behind a feature flag.

 Dangerous PR should not be merged just before a release.
 Dangerous PR are PR that could break the app.
 Update of Realm library, rework in the chunk of Events management in the SDK, etc.

+We prefer to merge such PR after a release so that it can be tested during several days by the team before behind included in a release candidate.

+## Responsibility

+PR submitter is responsible of the incoming change.
+PR reviewers who approved the PR take a part of responsibility on the code which will land to develop, and then be used by our users, and the user of our forks.

+That said, bug may still be merged on `develop`, this is still acceptable of course.
+In this case, please make sure an issue is created and correctly labelled.
+Ideally, such issues should be fixed before the next release candidate, i.e. with a higher priority.
+But as we release the application every 10 working days, it can be hard to fix every bugs.
+That's why PR should be fully tested and reviewed before being merge and we should never comment code review remark with "will be handled later", or similar comments.